NZK95/nvtweak/README.md

 > All user input must be in **hexadecimal** format, e.g. `0x00000001`.
 > For DWORDs found under **nvlddmkm**, value computation is not performed for the reasons explained above.

+## Features
+- **Apply to registry** — writes the calculated value directly to the Windows registry.
+- **Show Description** — shows the parameter’s description in the lower text area.
+  Due to how NVIDIA docs are structured, the description might appear either above or below the parameter.
+Both are shown; one of them will make sense.
+- **Save to .reg file** — saves the DWORD and its value into a `.reg` file in the nvtweak folder.
+You can apply it later manually.
+- **Options from value** — displays which bitfields and flags were used to produce a specific value.
+- **Export dwords from documentation** — saves all references of a selected DWORD into a text file for analysis.

 ## Usage
 Type the name of a DWORD parameter in the upper field and press **Search**.
 If the parameter exists in the documentation, one of three outcomes is possible: